 Low & Bonar produces specialist performance materials for a variety of end markets by combining polymers with specialty additives and pigments.
 From FY19 Building & Industrial and Interiors & Transportation will be combined as the Colbond division.

-The new management team has restated key strategic medium-term financial targets of revenue growth 1-2% above regional weighted GDP, 10% operating margins, a 12%+ return on capital employed and an average dividend payout equal to 40% of PAT.
+Key strategic medium-term financial targets are revenue growth 1-2% above regional weighted GDP, 10% operating margins, a 12%+ return on capital employed and an average dividend payout equal to 40% of PAT.